Jeiwan/uniswapv3-book/content/docs/milestone_1/deployment.md

 > The "to" address is the USDC token.
 It's printed by the deployment script and it can be different in your case.

-The node responses are in the hexadecimal system.
-To parse the result, we need to know its type.
-In the case of `balanceOf` function, the type of returned value is `uint256`.
+Ethereum nodes return results as raw bytes, to parse them we need to know the type of a returned value.
+In the case of `balanceOf` function, the type of a returned value is `uint256`.
 Using `cast`, we can convert it to a decimal number and then convert it to ethers:
 ```shell
 $ cast --to-dec 0x00000000000000000000000000000000000000000000011153ce5e56cf880000| cast --from-wei
 5042.000000000000000000
 ```

 The balance is correct!
-We minted to ourselves 42 USDC.
+We minted 42 USDC to our address.

 ### Current Tick and Price

 The above example is a demonstration of low-level contract calls.
-Usually, you never do calls via `curl` and use a tool or library instead.
+Usually, you never do calls via `curl` and use a tool or library that makes it easier.
 And Cast can help us here again!

-Let's get current pool liquidity using `cast`:
+Let's get the current price and tick of a pool using `cast`:
 ```shell
 $ cast call POOL_ADDRESS "slot0()"| xargs cast --abi-decode "a()(uint160,int24)"
 5602277097478614198912276234240